Impact of scalar NSI with off-diagonal parameters at DUNE and P2SO: Results

 \subsection{CP violation sensitivity}

-In Fig \ref{fig:CPVall}, we have shown CP violation (CPV) sensitivity for all possible true values of SNSI parameters $\eta_{\alpha\beta}$ and $\phi_{\alpha\beta}$.
+In Fig.~\ref{fig:CPVall}, we have shown CP violation (CPV) sensitivity for all possible true values of SNSI parameters $\eta_{\alpha\beta}$ and $\phi_{\alpha\beta}$.
 The upper (lower) panel is for DUNE (P2SO) experiment.
 CP violation sensitivity signifies the ability to exclude the CP conserving values of $\delta_{\rm CP}$.
-Here, we have considered the maximum CP violation scenario for true $\delta_{CP}$= $-90^\circ$.
-The color shades in each panel shows the CPV sensitivity in terms of $\sqrt{\chi^2}$.
+Here, we have considered the maximum CP violation scenario for $\delta_{CP}^{\rm true}$= $-90^\circ$.
+The color shades in each panel show the CPV sensitivity in terms of $\sqrt{\chi^2}$.
 It is very interesting to see that in the presence of all three off-diagonal SNSI parameters, the CP sensitivity of both the experiments can become extremely small.
-This is reflected by the combinations of $|\eta_{\alpha\beta}|$ - $\phi_{\alpha\beta}$ for which we obtain the dark black regions.
-Table~\ref{tab:3 } shows the values of $\eta_{\alpha\beta}$ and $\phi_{\alpha\beta}$ for which the CP sensitivities of both experiments are completely lost.
+This is reflected by the combinations of some $|\eta_{\alpha\beta}| - \phi_{\alpha\beta}$ for which we obtain the dark blue regions.
+Table~\ref{tab:3 } shows the values of $|\eta_{\alpha\beta}|$ and $\phi_{\alpha\beta}$ for which the CP sensitivities of both experiments are almost lost.